ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Procedures and Post-Processing

 \subsubsection{Mapping Ground Truth}

-A FARO\textregistered~Focus 3D scanner is used to obtain a precise point cloud of the environment along the data collection route, acting as the mapping or 3D reconstruction ground truth.
+As an optional step, for acquiring 3D ground truth point clouds, especially also for estimating the indoor ground truth robot trajectory, a FARO Focus 3D scanner can be used to obtain a precise point cloud of the environment along the data acquisition route, acting as the mapping or 3D reconstruction ground truth.